coldfix/website/2019/03/13/python-deployment.rst

 .. _VarFileInfo: https://docs.microsoft.com/en-us/windows/desktop/menurc/varfileinfo-block

 Bonus: NSIS Installer
 ~~~~~~~~~~~~~~~~~~~~~

 If you like to provide an installer, consider using NSIS_, it's simple and
 powerful.
-A minimal nsis that extracts the application at a target directory
+A minimal nsis script that extracts the application at a target
-might look like this:
+directory might look like this:

 .. code-block:: nsi
     :caption: app.nsi